stevenjmesser/visitmy.website/_posts/2021-07-03-the-last-weeknote.md

 ---
 layout: post
-title: "The Last Weeknote?"
+title: 'The Last Weeknote?'
-sub-title: "Weeknotes S12E03"
+sub-title: 'Weeknotes S12E03'
 date: 2021-07-03
-description: "So there you go, my time at Government Digital Service has come to an end."
+description: 'So there you go, my time at Government Digital Service has come to an end.'
 image: /assets/images/IMG_6028.jpeg
 image_title: “Scribblings from Conor"
-image_artist: "Steve Messer"
+image_artist: 'Steve Messer'
 image_source:
-image_credit: "Steve Messer"
+image_credit: 'Steve Messer'
 tags:
   - Weeknotes
 ---

 So there you go, my time at Government Digital Service has come to an end.